rsolorio/SoloPlayerH/README.md

 This is an offline player (for music stored in your device) that currently supports Mp3 files.

-## Technologies
-This is a hybrid app built with Electron/Angular/Sqlite.

 ## Features

 ### Breadcrumbs